ybertot/www/README.md

      a sequence of links to your page ancestors.
 See Drupal's breadcrumb.
      By default: `<a href="/">Home</a>`.

 * Ensure that your page is built and installed.
-Normally, this amounts to adding a new line to the PAGES file, with the shape `localname:nicename`.
+Normally, this should be automatic now.
+For aliases, you could edit `SECONDARYINDEX`.
    You could add multiple lines to have multiple aliases for the same page.

    Nota: for pages converted from Drupal, the relevant part of the url is